 The mechanical / Destructive test type of pipe inspection confirms the mechanical requirements of pipe are as per the material standard.

 In Destructive Testing- a sample from the pipe is cut to performed tests

-- Impact test / Charpy V-Notch Test, check the ability of material to withstand under low-temperature conditions
+- Impact test / Charpy V-Notch Test, check the ability of a material to withstand under low-temperature conditions

 Pipe Inspection – Hydro Test, NDT, Visual and Dimension